jpg-lroberts/DirectWindowsUpgrade/README.md

 ## Features

 - **Bypasses Hardware Requirements**: Overcomes TPM, CPU, RAM, SecureBoot and other compatibility blocks
-- **Modified for DattoRMM Compatability with Variables below
+- **Modified for DattoRMM Compatability**: Variables are able to be passed directly from DattoRMM
 - **Automated ISO Handling**: Downloads or uses local ISO files (configurable)
 - **Dependency Management**: Automatically installs 7-Zip if not present
 - **Silent Operation**: Runs completely in the background with no user interaction